Absobel/steam-ratio-time-played-price/README.md

 Sorts Steam games by the ratio of playtime to price for a user.
-If you have more than 200 entries in your library, it will take much longer due to Steam API's call rate limits.

 It works with linux and windows !

 # To make it work